treeverse/lakeFS/clients/python-legacy/docs/ExperimentalApi.md

     prefix = "prefix_example" # str | return items prefixed with this value (optional)
     after = "after_example" # str | return items after this value (optional)
-    amount = 100 # int | how many items to return (optional) if omitted the server will use the default value of 100 state = "all" # str |  (optional) if omitted the server will use the default value of "all"
+    amount = 100 # int | how many items to return (optional) if omitted the server will use the default value of 100 status = "all" # str |  (optional) if omitted the server will use the default value of "all"

     # example passing only required values which don't have defaults set
     try: